tracyone/vinux/readme.md

 # 🍎 vinux

-Vim配置就像人的内裤一样私密，但是总有痴汉想偷我的内裤！！

-Vim config just like my panties，But there are chikans want to steal my chikan!!!
+Vim config just like my panties，But there are chikans(痴汉) want to steal my panties!!!

 **Quick Install**